Login

 Example:

-The second and third paragraph
+The second and third paragraphs

-In the second paragraph you should explain why you've chosen to write the individual.
+In the second paragraph, you should explain why you've chosen to write the individual.
 Acknowledge the person's professional background and, if possible, reference how your services will be helpful.

 In the third paragraph, list the services your company provides.
 They should directly pertain to services that the paralegal or legal assistant will utilize.
 Remember to always include private investigation, if you offer it, in your list.